 For secure networked communications, consider the difference between active and passive quantum computer attacks.

 An active attack is a real-time man in the middle scenario where an adversary with a quantum computer intercepts communications directly.
 Because this isn’t yet practical, current PKI – using ECDSA and RSA certificates for server authentication – remains acceptable for now, though some key-establishment adjustments are still needed as discussed below.
-By contrast, passive threats demand immediate action: in “harvest now and decrypt later” attacks, adversaries capture encrypted data today to decrypt once quantum capabilities advance.
+By contrast, passive threats demand shorter-term immediate action: in “harvest now and decrypt later” attacks, adversaries capture encrypted data today to decrypt once quantum capabilities advance.

 The “harvest now and decrypt later” scenario

-To protect data in transit against the “harvest now and decrypt later” attacks (i.e., passive network attacks), the simplest solution is to make the key exchange mechanism in communication protocols quantum safe while retaining classic handshake signatures and current Public Key Infrastructure (PKI).
+To protect data in-transit against the “harvest now and decrypt later” attacks (i.e., passive network attacks), the simplest solution is to make the key exchange mechanism in communication protocols quantum safe while retaining classic handshake signatures and current Public Key Infrastructure (PKI).

 What about long-lived document signing?